-My duties during this game-jam vary from creating assets to level design.
+My duties during this game-jam vary from creating 3D assets to level design.
 My line of work was pretty much everything in between.
 If I had to help make assets, I could.
 I also implemented them and build a level in Unity with the assets that were created.
-I also made the particles effects for the game.
+I also made the particle effects for the game.

 We were very proud of the outcome and it even got some traction from the DGG (Dutch Game Garden) and from a YouTuber.

 The team consisted out of multiple artists and a few designers.
 Reflecting back to the jam, the game was clearly reflecting that.
 The level design is not great, with very few pathway options.
 The movement of the player could be a bit more defined, resulting in more control over the character.
 And nothing happens when you actually complete the game, there is no end screen.
 All those things add up and we should have put more time and effort into these parts of the game.